 You are choosing who you wish to make decisions on your behalf, often avoiding costly disputes.

-We can assist you in the preparation and completion of an appropriate Power of Attorney and advise you as to whom you wish to act for you and the kind of decisions you wish your attorney(s) to make on your behalf.
+We can assist you in the preparation and completion of an appropriate Lasting Powers of Attorney and advise you as to whom you wish to act for you and the kind of decisions you wish your attorney(s) to make on your behalf.

 The forms are lengthy and at times a bit daunting.
 If you do not complete the forms correctly this can lead to them being invalid and your attorneys being unable to act for you, perhaps when they are most needed!